cncf/glossary/content/en/pod.md

 ## What it is

-In [cloud native computing](/cloud-computing/), a "pod" is a basic building block for deploying and managing containerized applications.
+A pod is the smallest executable unit in [Kubernetes](/kubernetes/), representing an essential building block for deploying and managing containerized applications.
 A pod represents a single instance of an application, and can contain one or more [containers](/container/).
 [Kubernetes](/kubernetes/) manages pods as part of a larger deployment, and can scale pods up or down depending on the application's resource requirements.